 No, these spells work on any character, anywhere in the dungeon.
 For the solo game, you may discard these and redraw if they turn up

 Yes, you can swap items with other players (if on the same tile) or switch items around on your character sheet at any time, even during a fight.
 You can also swap between RANGE and Melee.
 E.g. You fire your bow, swap to the sword and move into melee (hand-to-hand) all on your turn

 Can I use the invisibility cloak to sneak past the dragon and leave the dungeon?

 Yes, if you are lucky enough to find the cloak and don’t fumble your roll! you can sneak past

 My Dwarf encounters a mirror monster when he is wounded and only has 8 health, instead of 11.
 Does the Mirror monster start with 11 health or 8?

-The Mirror monster will have a health of 8 in this case, it mirrors what you have at the time of meeting it, (combat and health) e.g. for the dwarf it’s 2D6 +3 health which he has when meeting the Mirror Monster, but you do not add gained weapons or bonus items to the Mirror Monster’s stats
+The Mirror monster will have a health of 8 in this case, it mirrors what you have at the time of meeting it, (combat and health) e.g. for the dwarf it’s 2D6 +3 health which he has when meeting the Mirror Monster, but you DO NOT add your gained weapons or bonus items to the Mirror Monster’s stats

 How does the Reacher’s sting work?

 When you engage the Reacher by melee (hand-to-hand) attack (on the same tile) and you take damage, as with a normal monster, then everybody in the range of 4 tiles, takes half of the amount of that damage rounded down.
 On an intersection, that will be 4 tiles in each direction (a radius).
 A reacher doesn’t need line of sight with its tentacles